-This study, shows that possession of adequate levels of Cognitive Entry Characteristics leads to high cognitive achievement in Mathematics.
+This study, shows that possession of adequate levels of Cognitive entry characteristics leads to high cognitive achievement in mathematics.
 This is in agreement with Bloom's (1974, 1981) theory, Abadom's (1993) and Adeleke's (2007) findings.
 The students that performed better in the units identified to be entry characteristics equally performed better in the major learning task.
-Adeleke (2007) found out that the highly enhanced Cognitive Entry Characteristics group performed better than students in partially enhanced CEC and the control group.
+Adeleke (2007) found out that the highly enhanced Cognitive entry characteristics group performed better than students in partially enhanced CEC and the control group.
 This reveals the efficacy of CEC.

 Sequencing learning tasks hierarchically leads to some improvement in performance.
-This finding is in agreement with Mason (2005) that learning experiences at lower level are basic prerequisite for learning formal geometric concepts.
+This finding is in agreement with Mason (2005) that learning experiences at lower level are basic pre - requisite for learning formal geometric concepts.
 However the sequencing of learning tasks hierarchically can be complemented with an appropriate remediation strategy to promote better achievement among the learners.
 Abadom (1993) aptly summarizes this finding in her assertion that presenting learning tasks hierarchically is a necessity but however not sufficient condition for high levels of cognitive achievement.
-Mason went further to assert that, it seems that if the prerequisite tasks have not been learned to a high degree, it will not make much impact on the summative achievement test.
+She went further to say that, it would seems that if the prerequisite tasks have not been learned to a high enough level, they will not make much impact on the summative achievement test.
 This finding provides some explanation on the learning of geometry.
-The sequence of presentation of learning materials assists learners build competence to cope with higher learning task.
+The sequence of presentation of learning materials assists learners build competence to cope with higher learning tasks